 Certain companies might require you to pay back a portion of the amount upon completion of the graduate program.
 Graduate school is not cheap, and if your place of work sticks its neck out for you, they can reasonably expect you to return the favor when you have your degree under your belt.

 How to Find the Best Funding Option

 There are two main types of student loans for graduate students – federal loans and private loans.
-Federal loans are either federally funded or federally backed (or insured) student loans.
+Federal loans are federally-funded student loans.

 - You must be enrolled at least half-time.

 - Maximum award of $20,500 per graduate year that cannot exceed $138,500 when combined with undergraduate Stafford borrowing.
 (Higher limits are available for certain medical programs – ask your financial aid office for details).